Washed coffee, natural coffee, decaf coffee; it can be a bit daunting if you’re new to the terminology, but it’s simpler than it seems.

-Flavour from natural processed coffee is affected heavily by the drying pulp; bright, juicy and fruity flavours really carry through with heavy body and sweetness.
-Over time, natural processing has become considered a lower-quality method by some, as it can be a challenge to source consistent natural processed coffee; as fruit ripens, ferments and matures at different rates, flavour can be unpredictable with natural processed coffee.
+Flavour from natural processed coffee is affected heavily by the drying pulp; bright, juicy and fruity flavours carry through with heavy body and sweetness.
+Over time, natural processing has become considered a lower-quality method by some.
+It can be a challenge to source consistent natural processed coffee; as fruit ripens, ferments and matures at different rates, flavour can be unpredictable.
 However, there are equally as many people who believe natural processing has the potential to create more flavourful coffees.

-Two processes that are almost identical in practice, just called different things in different regions.
+Two processes that are almost identical in practice; they're known as different things in different regions.
 Honey processed coffee sits right in between natural processed and washed coffee.
 With this method, the outer layer pulp is removed but leaves the sticky mucilage intact before drying in the sun.
-The amount of pulp left on the beans and some environmental factors can be controlled to achieve the desired flavours for the crop.
+The amount of pulp left on the beans and some environmental factors can be controlled to achieve the desired flavours from the crop.

-With the mucilage left intact to add additional depth in flavour, honey processed coffee can carry tasting notes like someone has put honey and brown sugar in your cup of coffee.
-These coffee’s often have medium levels of body and sweetness, a nice balance between the heaviness of natural processed coffee and crispiness of washed coffee that follows.
+With the mucilage left intact to add depth of flavour, honey processed coffee often tastes like someone has put honey and brown sugar in your cup of coffee.
+These coffees often have medium levels of body and sweetness, a nice balance between the heaviness of natural processed coffee and crispiness of washed coffee.

-Decaf is a funny one.
 Historically, decaffeinating coffee involved chemicals ripping out all caffeine and taking a lot of the decent flavour with it.
-Swiss Water Decaf is special- this process involves soaking coffee in water tanks and gently heating the coffee to release the flavour and caffeine.
+Swiss Water Decaf is special - this process involves soaking coffee in water tanks and gently heating the coffee to release the flavour and caffeine.

-This caffeinated, flavour water is passed through multiple carbon filters over ten hours which pulls the caffeine from the water but allows the flavour to travel through.
+This caffeinated flavour water is passed through multiple carbon filters over ten hours to remove the caffeine in the water but allows the flavour to travel through.
 Once recombined with the green beans, the flavour you get from Swiss Water Decaf is remarkable.